 To use ExpeDat for transferring files between computers, the computers must be connected by an Internet Protocol (IP) network path.
-That is, each computer must have a unique IP address and be reachable by the others.
+That is, each computer must have a valid IP address and be reachable by the others.
 The remote system must be running the servedat server.
 Your local workstation must have an ExpeDat client.

 If there are firewalls, VPNs, or NAT devices between the computers, then these devices must be configured to allow traffic on UDP/IP port 8080.
 You can also configure ExpeDat to use any other UDP/IP port number, if that is more convenient.